 We want to celebrate his birthday in a manner he is familiar with but keep his blood glucose levels as controlled as possible.
 Yes, he will be given sufficient insulin to counter the carbs but let’s keep it to a minimum if we can.

 Searching the Web

-I began earnestly searching all my favorite recipe sites to find what I was looking for.
+I began earnestly searching all my favourite recipe sites to find what I was looking for.
 I even tried a few recipes to see how they would bake up and then of course the taste test.
 After all, if I didn’t like it how could I expect my grandson to like it.
-Since it was his birthday I really needed the flavor to appeal to a kid.
+Since it was his birthday I really needed the flavour to appeal to a kid.

 So I had to search and test both chocolate and white cakes to find suitable recipes to be turned into the ultimate dinosaur cake.

 After a lot of trial and error, I finally found the winners.
 I must say I really love Pinterest for finding great recipes.
 In the course of my research, I have come across many fantastic recipes.
 Since our topic, today is the Birthday Cake I will share the recipes I used for this important milestone in my grandson’s life.
 I was so thankful to be able to give him a “normal” birthday, the only exception being the insulin injection after dinner.

 So this is what I came up with.

 Coconut Flour Classic Vanilla Cake